rorywalsh/CsoundUnity/Documentation~/webgl_support.md

 ### Audio input

-Audio input from Unity is not supported yet (so you can't use CsoundUnity.ProcessClipAudio to gather data from an AudioClip and send it to Csound).
+Audio input from Unity is not supported yet (so you can't gather data from an AudioClip and send it to Csound the way the *Process Clip Audio* sample does on other platforms).

 Microphone input on the browser is supported out of the box if you use any of the opcodes that grab audio input, like [inch](https://csound.com/docs/manual/inch.html), there's no need to use Unity's Microphone API.